All Episodes

 What was happening here, and this ought to scare American people.

-It scares me to know that the FBI and DOJ would go out and leak fake news stories in many cases.
+It scares me to know that the FBI and DOJ would go out and leak fake news stories in many cases, plant them in many cases, and then pick up those fake news stories to use it as a pretext.

-Knock on their door and say, Look, we read these three news stories that we're not going to tell you we actually planted with the news, and we want to talk to you about these news stories.
+And that's the word that they use in their text, in one of their text messages, a pretext to go out and interview American citizens, knock on their door and say, look, we read these three news stories that we're not going to tell you we actually planted with the news, and we want to talk to you about these news stories.

-And Paige admitted earlier this summer that more than nine months into the Federal Russia probe in a text May 18th, that's one day after the special counsel was appointed, struck texture.
+And Paige admitted earlier this summer that more than nine months into the federal Russia probe in a text May 18th, that's one day after the special counsel was appointed, Strzok texts her, you and I both know the odds are nothing.

-If I thought it was likely, I'd be there in a no question.
+If I thought it was likely, I'd be there in no question.

-And then when she was asked about that by Congressman John Ratcliffe, it still existed in the scope of possibility that there would literally be nothing she said before then saying probably not nothing, as we probably knew more than more than that by that point.
+And then when she was asked about that by Congressman John Ratcliffe, it still existed in the scope of possibility that there would literally be nothing, she said, before then saying probably not nothing, as we probably knew more than that by that point.

 The top FBI lawyer admitted the evidence was still inconclusive, saying that maybe an unwitting person was in fact involved in the release of information, but it didn't ultimately touch any senior people in the administration or in the campaign.

-Anyway, Ratcliffe said Lisa Page left me with the impression, based on her own words, that the lead investigator of the Russia collusion case, Peter Strzok, had found no evidence of collusion after nearly a year.
+Anyway, Ratcliffe said Lisa Page left me with the impression based on her own words that the lead investigator of the Russia collusion case, Peter Strzzok, had found no evidence of collusion after nearly a year.

-When you tie it all together, it all starts with Hillary Clinton getting an exoneration after committing multiple felonies, the w the most obvious case of obstruction ever.
+When you tie it all together, it all starts with Hillary Clinton getting an exoneration after committing multiple felonies, the most obvious case of obstruction ever.

 Hillary gets to continue her campaign instead of being held to the same standard we would have been held to.